-Of course there are many more things martial arts training gives you than listed above but you get the idea.
+Of course there are many more things that martial arts training gives you than listed above but you get the idea.

 On a personal note I cannot even begin to express my gratitude for learning martial arts and for all the teachers I have had.

 They have all taught me something not only about martial arts but about life as well.

 To all the students who not only I have taught but also those I have learnt with and shared with.
 You have all taught me valuable lessons about myself, people and the world.

 My childhood was not a normal one and due to certain things I developed a stutter and a lisp glad to say they are not problems anymore .
 Martial arts helped me to get to know myself and allowed me to push through the boundaries of what I thought I was capable of.
 I would never have dreamt that I would become a martial arts teacher and make it my profession and for that I feel very privileged and grateful.

 Now I have no problem standing up in front of hundreds of people and speaking about any topic, I know I will be nervous but my martial arts training has taught me that I can get through it and do my best.

 So why don’t we put more emphasis on the things listed above as these days there does seem to be a lack of discipline, respect, humility etc.

 Judging by people’s reaction to Covid-19 and lack of following rules and respecting each other as human beings we have still have much to learn.

 So why this blog is called ‘The unspoken skills’